pimsmath/one-two-syzygy/README.md

 This repository contains the Helm charts for the "next steps" after [zero-to-jupyterhub](https://github.com/jupyterhub/zero-to-jupyterhub).
-Basically it wraps that chart up with a shibboleth service provider which can be used to add shibboleth as an authentication option.
+Basically it wraps that chart together with a shibboleth service provider which can be used to add shibboleth as an authentication option.
 It uses the [chartpress](https://github.com/jupyterhub/chartpress) utility to create two images